TheRobinPk/space_collector/README.md

     - Attacker can't attack
     - Explorators can't use their radar
     - Collectors can't collect planets, they loose the collected planets (left in place)
+- When a team has collected all its planets, the game stops
+- When the game ran 5 minutes, the game stops

 ## Commands